Bipul6129/Ecom_DataAnalys_Platform/README.md

 # Ecom_DataAnalys_Platform
 A react django web application that simuates ecommerce data and provide admin/analyst secure login for their respective functions and features

+## Login Credentials
+Use the following credentials for the Login of admin or analyst role -Admin (username:bipul,password:mypassword)
+-Analyst (username:user,password:mypassword)

 ## Prerequisites

 Before you begin, ensure you have the following tools installed on your machine: